Curriculum Design and Materials

 6-Oral situational approach.

-rders, CDs, cameras and a slide projector.
+7-Aids: Recorders, CDs, cameras and a slide

-Resources / Material:
+Resources / Material

 1-The Set-Book.